Internal Revenue Service (IRS), Treasury.

 Fee for obtaining a preparer tax identification number.

 * * * * *

 (b) Fee.
-The fee to apply for or renew a preparer tax identification number is $33 per year, which is the cost to the government for processing the application for a preparer tax identification number and does not include any fees charged by the vendor.
+The fee to apply for or renew a preparer tax identification number is $21 per year and is in addition to the fee charged by the contractor.

 * * * * *

 (d) Applicability date.
-This section will be applicable for applications for and renewal of a preparer tax identification number filed on or after [date that is 30 days after these regulations are published as final regulations in the Federal Register].
+This section applies to applications for or renewal of a preparer tax identification number filed on or after [date that is 30 days after these regulations are published as final regulations in the Federal Register].